jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Outside, walking back to my coach, crowds watch from doorways and corners.
 Not cheering.
 Not bowing.
 Watching.

-My hand rests on my sword hilt.
-Not a threat.
-Just steadying myself.

-This is temporary.

-I did nothing wrong.
+The coach has stopped far away.
+The driver is on the ground, the rear wheel jammed against a curb.
+He pulls at it.
+A wheel is broken.

+My retinue gathers around me.
+The men lift the coach, work on the wheel.
+The crowd's attention shifts to me.
+I see them through the bodies of my men.

+They watch me.
+I must do something.

+I walk to the coach.
+The men are changing the broken wheel.
+The driver looks up at me.
+I see the parts in his hands — the spoke, the hub, the iron rim.
+I do not know which goes where.
+I have ridden in a thousand coaches.
+I have never touched one this way.

+The people are watching.
+Parliament is watching.

+But a king does not need to know.

+"Broken things happen.
+Keep going.
+Well done.
+Well done."

+The wheel is changed.
+The crowd cheers.
+The driver smiles at the crowd.
+Some smile back at him.

+I enter the coach.
-Everything I did, my ancestors did.
-Everything I defended, they defended.
-The same laws.
-The same rights.
-The same duties of commoners, lords and kings, to keep the realm whole.

-If I'm guilty, so were the realm's past kings.
+I see the faces of my people.
+They know everything I did, my ancestors did.
+Everything I defended, my ancestors defended.
+If I'm guilty, so is the realm.

 Impossible.

 My ancestors turned wood forts into stone castles.
 Stone castles into grand palaces.
 Protection made new roads, new farms, new canals safe from Scots and French and rebellious lords.
 Kingly protection kept the realm from tearing itself apart.

-Kings make the realm prosperous.
+I am their king.
+Chosen by God, and given the duties of God.
+It's in the Scriptures, laws, customs.
+The people have their duty to follow.
+The realm survived Vikings, Picts, Scots.
+It will survive these rebels too.

-But my ancestors protected the realm through blood and war.
-And now Puritans, Catholics, and other disloyal faiths want to usurp the crown?
+And now these Puritans, Presbyterians, and other disloyal faiths want to usurp God's Crown?

 No. No, I will summon the loyal army.
 I will do what a king must do and protect his people.
 My ancestors used sword and spear.
 I must use gun and cannon.

-I am their king.
+"Call the Banners, Rally at Nottingham."

+I hear my advisors speak about the long waging wars on the Continent, Gustavus Adolphus of Sweden has created a new model for armies to great effect.
+Promotion on merit, constant pay.

+I know the loyalty and faith of the soldiers and their nobles will secure the Realm.

-Inside Whitehall Palace now, I look up at the painting of my father.
-England's best artists took years to paint him ascending into Heaven, gold and silver lines showcasing the justice of our Divine Right of Kings.
+I look up at the painting of my father.
+He ascends into Heaven, gold and silver lines showcasing the justice of our Divine Right of Kings.

-I depart.
-But I will return father.
+I will return father.
 I will do our house justice.
-I will save England.
+I will save the Realm.
 I will save the people.

 I am their king.